MasterBuilderMAC/SBGMaps/README.md

 For a guide to creating your own levels, see [here](https://github.com/MasterBuilderMAC/SBG_MapMakingKit/blob/main/README.md).

 Currently Implemented:
-  Fully functional custom level, which is just a copy of a base game level.
+  Two fully functional custom levels, which are just a copies of base game levels. json config example file for the aformentioned levels.
-  Only 1 level is supported at this time.

 To implement:
-  Import multiple holes.
-  Some sort of config for setting information about each hole.
+  Protections for broken json files so they dont remove all custom levels, and just the broken ones.
+  Various graphics and text issues.

 Disclamer: Generative AI was used in the creation of some of the code.